cedana/cedana-cli/docs/README.md

 <figure><img src=".gitbook/assets/image (1).png" alt=""><figcaption></figcaption></figure>

-Here, you will find information on running the Cedana CLI on your machine.
-Note that Cedana CLI is different compared to the Cedana Daemon CLI.
+Welcome to our CLI documentation!

-Cedana CLI allows you to interact with your managed resources and perform operations such as create, delete and list on them.
-You will be able to schedule your workloads on demand and view them on kubernetes.
-We do this by making requests to the Cedana URL.
+The cedana CLI serves as the interface to our managed service, allowing you to deploy, inspect and manage workloads.
+We use Kueue extensively in the background to effectively schedule workloads, while running our Kubernetes controller in the background to seamlessly rebalance your HPC, ML or otherwise computation-heavy workloads with no interruptions.

-For detailed documentation on our managed Kubernetes or the larger Cedana system, please see [here](https://docs.cedana.ai).
+For detailed documentation on installing our managed Kubernetes or the larger Cedana ecosystem, please see [here](https://docs.cedana.ai).

 ### Quick start